akali013/shopping-list/README.md

 The last button in the app header/footer that shows a moon or sun image depending on the current theme toggles the app's theme between light and dark modes.

 ## Run the App 🟢
-To use the app, make sure you have a container runtime like Docker Desktop.
-Also, you must clone this repository via `git clone https://github.com/akali013/shopping-list` in a terminal.
+Before proceeding, make sure you have a container runtime like [Docker Desktop](https://www.docker.com/products/docker-desktop/).

+1. Clone this repository via `git clone https://github.com/akali013/shopping-list` in a terminal.
+2. Navigate to the `shopping-list` directory with `cd .\shopping-list\` in a terminal.
-To start the app, use `docker compose up --build -d` in the `shopping-list` directory.
+3. Run `docker compose up --build -d`.

-Open the app in your browser by visiting `http://localhost:8080`.
+4. Open the app in your browser by visiting `http://localhost:8080`.

 > [!Note]
 > Ensure the [backend](https://github.com/akali013/ShoppingListAPI) is also running.
 Otherwise, you will see an error pop up stating "Error: Please try again later."